I’ve been asked the following 2 questions a lot in the course of my career:

 - Every time you think of an excuse not to move forward, write it down.
 Then write down 3 reasons to overcome each excuse.

 - Write down 3 ways you are going to start moving closer to that purpose each day for the next 7 days.

 - Give a copy of your 3 ways for 7 days to a friend who will hold you accountable.

 - Go!
 It’s time to start following the road map you’ve just laid out!

-There are other things and variation of that list but we are going to keep it simple to get you moving.
+There are other variations of that list but we are going to keep it simple to get you moving.
 You can do this!
 You, sweet girl, were made for great things!

 I’d love to hear your thoughts and your found purpose so please feel free to DM me on IG!